Virginia Department of Elections

 The Virginia Department of Elections (ELECT) is an agency that administers elections in Virginia.
-Its duties include maintaining a voter registration system, ensuring fair and secure elections, overseeing campaign finance disclosure, and certificating voter equipment in coordination with Virginia's 113 local election offices.
+Its duties include maintaining a voter registration system, ensuring fair and secure elections, overseeing campaign finance disclosure, and certificating voter equipment in coordination with Virginia's 133 local election offices.

 History

 The predecessor to ELECT, the Virginia State Board of Elections (SBE), was founded in 1946 as a nonpolitical agency to ensure fairness and accuracy in the commonwealth's elections.
 The SBE promoted proper administration of election laws and voter registration.

 In 2014, this process was further expanded with the creation of ELECT.
 ELECT is responsible for the SBE's administrative and programmatic operations and discharges the board's duties consistent with delegated authority.

 Leadership

 The department is led by a five-member body, the State Board of Elections.
 A commissioner is in charge of supervising the board.
-The Department's current commissioner is Susan Beals.
+The Department's current commissioner is Steve Koski.
 ELECT is made up of three business units that work with a regulatory board.